-- Some people breed them to make money, selling them to those who need them.
+- Some people breed them to make money, selling them to others

-- Venomous snakes are undemanding, fairly low maintenance pets.
+- Venomous snakes are actually undemanding, fairly low maintenance pets

 Handling Venomous Snakes

-- Look at your pet snake and understand the serpent’s behavior so you’re guided on how to handle it.
+- Look at your pet snake and understand the serpent’s for clues on how best to handle it

 Those who want to show off and insist on using their bare hands are just asking for trouble.
-The only time holding a snake with the hands is accepted is for milking.
+The only time it is acceptable to hold a toxic snake with your hands is for milking.